pyeventsourcing/eventsourcing/README.md

 **Event Players** — Get domain events from the event store.
 Reconstitutes entities by replaying events, optionally with snapshotting.
 An event player is used by an entity repository to determine the state of an entity.

-**Event Store** — Appends and retrieves domain events.
-The event store uses a "sequenced item mapper" and an "active record strategy" to map domain events to a database in ways that can be easily substituted.

 **Sequenced Item Mapper** — Maps between domain events and "sequenced items", the archetype persistence model used by the library to store domain events.
 The library supports two